Electrical Panel Permits in

 Frequently Asked Questions

-Yes, Georgia generally allows property owners to act as their own general contractor under an "Owner-Builder" exemption.
-However, if you choose this route, you assume full legal and financial liability for any injuries on site and must ensure all work strictly complies with the Georgia State Minimum Standard Codes.
+Yes.
+Georgia generally allows property owners to act as their own general contractor under an Owner-Builder exemption.
+If you take this route, you assume full legal and financial liability and must ensure all work complies with the Georgia State Minimum Standard Codes.

 How long does the permit stay valid?